Demand for Salesforce Developers Continues to Expand

 What is the time limit for synchronous Apex requests?
 Discuss the strategies that can be used to avoid hitting the limit.

-A synchronous Apex request that is running for more than five seconds is considered to be long-running.
-To avoid reaching this limit, it’s recommended to use any of the following strategies.
+A synchronous Apex request that runs for more than five seconds is considered to be long-running.
+To avoid reaching this limit, it is recommended that you use any of the following strategies.

 - Tune SOQL and DML operations, making sure queries are selective.